-4.2.3 Visual Search
+b.
+Visual Search

-- a.
 Prior to conducting manual clearance, a visual search of the immediate unclear area ahead shall be conducted.
-The deminer is not allowed to cross marking or move forward into unclear area.
+The deminer is not allowed to cross marking or move forward into an unclear area.
 The following should be considered when conducting the visual search:

-- Possible Tripwires
+Possible Tripwires

 - Protruding fuses, mines, ERW, booby-traps.

 - Disturbance to the ground.

 - Depressions, holes, mounds.

 - Suspicious objects (inconsistent to the surroundings).

 - Other mine / ERW indicators (packaging, components, animal remains).